neondatabase/website/content/docs/guides/prisma.md

 A Neon compute has two main states: _Active_ and _Idle_.
 Active means that the compute is currently running.
 If there is no query activity for 5 minutes, Neon places a compute into an idle state by default.

 When you connect to an idle compute from Prisma, Neon automatically activates it.
 Activation typically happens within a few seconds but added latency can result in a connection timeout.
-To address this issue, your can adjust your Neon connection string by adding a `connect_timeout` parameter.
+To address this issue, you can adjust your Neon connection string by adding a `connect_timeout` parameter.
 This parameter defines the maximum number of seconds to wait for a new connection to be opened.
 The default value is 5 seconds.
 A higher setting may provide the time required to avoid connection timeouts.
 For example:

 <CodeBlock shouldWrap>